 - Flip the tortilla (still in the plastic) and press lightly again into an even 6- to 6 1/2-inch round.
 Place the tortilla (still in the plastic) in your left palm.
 Use your other hand to peel off the plastic, then invert the tortilla onto your right palm and peel off the other plastic.
 Gently release the tortilla onto the cooking surface.

 - Watching carefully, cook just until one of the edges begins to appear dry, 15 to 25 seconds.
 (If you overcook the tortilla at this step, it will not cook properly.)
 Flip the tortilla and cook on the second side just until it is speckled with brown spots, 1 to 2 minutes, rotating it once.
 Flip the tortilla back to the first side.
 The tortilla might begin to puff at this stage.
 When it is just beginning to brown on the bottom, flip again, back to the second side, and move to a cooler part of the cooking surface, toward an edge.
 Let the tortilla finish cooking there until most of it appears translucent when held up to the light, 30 to 60 seconds

 - Stack cooked tortillas in a basket lined with a large napkin that you can fold over the top, which will let them continue steaming, keeping them soft and pliable.
 If not using immediately, store cooked tortillas in the refrigerator, well wrapped.
 To reheat, place directly on a hot surface or wrap in a damp towel and heat in the microwave for a few seconds.

 Posted in Bread, Recipes, Tacos, Vegetarian

-Tags: corn tortillas, dinner, kid-friendly dinner, Latin, masa, Maseca, Mexican, Tacos, tortillas, vegetarian
+Tags: corn tortillas, dinner, homemade, kid-friendly dinner, Latin, masa, Maseca, Mexican, Tacos, tortillas, vegetarian